-Fallbrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fallbrook is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fallbrook is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fallbrook who work in sales jobs (11.47%), management occupations (10.13%), and office and administrative support (9.71%).
+There are especially a lot of people living in Fallbrook who work in office and administrative support (11.18%), sales jobs (11.14%), and management occupations (9.24%).

-The population of Fallbrook overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Fallbrook, 22.22% have at least a bachelor's degree.
+The education level of Fallbrook citizens is a little higher than the average for US cities and towns: 22.20% of adults in Fallbrook have at least a bachelor's degree.

-The per capita income in Fallbrook in 2010 was $25,565, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,260 for a family of four.
+The per capita income in Fallbrook in 2010 was $24,948, which is middle income relative to California and the nation.
+This equates to an annual income of $99,792 for a family of four.
 However, Fallbrook contains both very wealthy and poor people as well.

-Fallbrook is a very ethnically-diverse town.
+Fallbrook is an extremely ethnically-diverse town.
 The people who call Fallbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fallbrook residents report their race to be White, followed by Asian.
 Fallbrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.30% of the town’s residents.
+People of Hispanic or Latino origin account for 41.91% of the town’s residents.
 Important ancestries of people in Fallbrook include German, Irish, Italian, and Scottish.